Parametrization of microbial survival models under UVC exposure: UVC disinfection studies

 \section{UVC disinfection studies}

 Various investigations explore the inactivation of microorganisms using UVC radiation.
-Some studies involve practical measurements in real-world settings, such as \cite{Lindblad2020}, \cite{Botta2020}, \cite{Cao2020,Baluja2020,Ngom2022}, while others focus on experimental measurements conducted in laboratory conditions, for instance \cite{Wang2009}, \cite{Narita2020,Buonanno2020,Chiappa2021,Hessling2020}.
-All these studies center around assessing the survival of microorganisms, quantified on a logarithmic scale based on 10.
-For example, a 1log reduction corresponds to a {90\% reduction (0.1 survival) from the initial microbial population \cite{LogReduction2024}.
-The reduction levels commonly observed are detailed in Table~\ref{Table1}.
+Some studies involve practical measurements in real-world settings, such as \cite{Lindblad2020}, \cite{Botta2020}, and \cite{Cao2020,Baluja2020,Ngom2022}, while others focus on experimental measurements conducted in laboratory conditions, for instance, \cite{Wang2009} and \cite{Narita2020,Buonanno2020,Chiappa2021,Hessling2020}.
+All these studies assess the survival of microorganisms, quantified on a logarithmic scale based on 10.
+For example, a 1log reduction corresponds to a 90\% reduction (0.1 survival) from the initial microbial population \cite{LogReduction2024}.
 Measurement involves counting the colony-forming units (CFU) initially present and those remaining after exposure.

-Drawing from multiple published studies, Table~\ref{Table2} summarizes the reduction observed in some critical microorganisms following exposure to a specific dose of UVC radiation under specified distances and durations, together with the corresponding references.
-Some surveys had similar tables prepared; thus, not all of their information was displayed again.
-Finally, some studies do not report the distance from the source or the operational time; hence, only a dash is noted.

 The most prevalent wavelengths of UV radiation for microorganism inactivation are 222 nm and 254 nm.
-Recent studies \cite{Narita2020}, \cite{Buonanno2020} suggest that 222 nm radiation is less harmful to humans because it penetrates only superficially and does not breach the cell walls of skin cells or the eye's outer layer.
+Recent studies \cite{Narita2020}, \cite{Buonanno2020} suggest that 222 nm radiation is less harmful to humans because it penetrates only superficially and does not breach the cell walls of skin cells or the outer layer of the eye.
 Nevertheless, it retains its sterilizing efficacy, making it advisable for use in public places \cite{Buonanno2020}.
 Conversely, wavelengths less than 240 nm (in the far-UVC band) generate ozone through the interaction of photons with oxygen molecules, leading to harmful effects and significant air pollution \cite{Turner2018}, \cite{Demeersseman2023}, \cite{Raeiszadeh2020}.

-As depicted in Table~\ref{Table2} and corroborated by \cite{Raeiszadeh2020}, coronaviruses exhibit higher UV radiation resistance than Escherichia coli bacteria, necessitating significantly greater radiation doses for inactivation.
+As depicted in \cite{Raeiszadeh2020}, coronaviruses exhibit higher UV radiation resistance than \textit{Escherichia coli} bacteria, necessitating significantly greater radiation doses for inactivation.
 Moreover, \cite{Narita2020} asserts that 222 nm is particularly effective against bacterial endospores, whereas 254 nm yields superior results for fungal spores and hyphae.